They witnessed Charlie Kirk’s assassination. Now students reckon with the grief

 “I want to make sure that people know that we don’t have any ill feelings towards their family or him,” Schwiermann said.
 “He made the wrong choice.”

 Yamat reported from Washington, Utah, and St. George, Utah.
-Associated Press reporters Sejal Govindarao in Phoenix and Michael R. Sisak in New York also contributed to this report.
+Associated Press reporters Sejal Govindarao in Phoenix, Nicholas Riccardi in Denver and Michael R. Sisak in New York also contributed to this report.